microsoft/vscode-iot-workbench/docs/iot-devkit/devkit_remote_monitoringv2.md

 # Connect MXChip IoT DevKit AZ3166 to the IoT Remote Monitoring solution accelerator

 In this tutorial, you learn how to run a sample app on your DevKit to send sensor data to your Azure IoT Suite.

 The [MXChip IoT DevKit](https://aka.ms/iot-devkit) is an all-in-one Arduino compatible board with rich peripherals and sensors.
-You can develop for it using [Visual Studio Code extension for Arduino](https://aka.ms/arduino).
+You can develop for it using [Azure IoT Workbench ](https://aka.ms/azure-iot-workbench).
 And it comes with a growing [projects catalog](https://microsoft.github.io/azure-iot-developer-kit/docs/projects/) to guide you prototype Internet of Things (IoT) solutions that take advantage of Microsoft Azure services.

 ## What you need

 Finish the [Getting Started Guide](https://docs.microsoft.com/azure/iot-hub/iot-hub-arduino-iot-devkit-az3166-get-started) to:

-* Have your DevKit connected to Wi-Fi
+* Have your DevKit connected to Wi-Fi.
-* Prepare the development environment
+* Prepare the development environment.

 ## Before you start